Weber an der Wand

 The traditional restaurant Weber an der Wand (weaver at the wall) in Oberaudorf is a classic cave house.
 The existing cave at the foot of the cliff face was used to replace the back wall and part of the roof of the house.
 The rock face also offers more stability than a normal wall.
 The cave is a rather small cave, originally a karst cave with several small springs at the rear end.
 The cave has the same level as the first floor of the building, which extends into the cave in this level.
 The rear wall has a door into the remaining part of the natural cave which could not be used because of the irregular walls.
 Here is also an old wall, the origin of which is unknown.
 It was probably art of a hermits dwelling.
 The cave even has some speleothems.

-During the centuries the cave was inhabited by five hermits.
-The first school lesson of Oberaudorf happened in this cave.
-There is a local legend about the last hermit who lived here: Hieronymus used the cave to build a small hut inside.
+Hieronymus used the cave to build a small hut inside.
 The people from Oberaudorf were happy he was there, as he knew much about herbs and their healing properties.
 He collected therapeutic plants and had his own garden for herbs in front of his cave.
 With herbal medication he cured people and animals.
 In return the people of Oberaudorf supplied him with anything he needed for a living.
-When he ran out of something, he had bell he could ring, and then the people came to look after him.
+When he ran out of something, he had a bell he could ring, and then the people came to look after him.
 But one day, when they heard the bell again, they found him dead on his hard bed.
 He still had the bell rope in his cold hands, he must have died while pulling.
 So he pulled his own knell.

 In the early 19th century the current building was erected by a weaver named Seybold.
 He was weaving in the building, but it seems he often had guests eating and sleeping at his house.
 It seems he had a sort of guest house, but he did not have the licence to sell alcohol.
 He was visited by Kronprinz Ludwig in 1823, who was very impressed, and when Seybold in 1827 requested the licence to sell beer and open a tavern, he granted it.
-This was the begin of the tavern Weber in der Wand.
+This was the beginning of the tavern Weber in der Wand.

 The tavern soon had an excellent reputation, and dozens of famous and important people of the time went there.
 The guest-books contain the who-is-who of the Bavarian nobility.
 This popularity continued under his successor, his son-in-law Christoph Schober.
 Schober died age 80 and the restaurant was now owned by the Köglmeier family.
 Mrs. Köglmeier was known to grill a complete calf on Sundays, the servings were heavy, and there were days when the number of visitors was high enough to eat the complete calf.
 But this ended in the mid 20th century, and the building was empty and unused for decades.
 It was renovated and reopened only a few years ago.